 This little youth dirt bike will ride surprisingly well on the grass and according to many customers, the battery will last even for a 2+ hour ride which is higher than advertised by the manufacturer….[read our full Razor MX350 review…]

-Razor MX500 Dirt Rocket – Best Dirt Bike For 8 Year Old
+Razor MX500 Dirt Rocket – Best Dirt Bike For 8-Year-Old

-The Razor MX-500 are quality, high-performance dirt bikes that provide amazing riding experiences at an affordable price.
+The Razor MX-500 is quality, high-performance dirt bikes that provide amazing riding experiences at an affordable price.
 MX500 is a slightly larger bike (46.5 x 13.8 x 26 inches) featuring large front (16″) and rear (14″) pneumatic tires, and a 500W electric motor which is enough to carry young riders at respectable speeds of up to 17mph.

 More importantly, this is a very safe and very durable bike that features an authentic dirt bike frame geometry.
 This popular bike, with hundreds of positive reviews on Amazon alone, is very easy to assemble even by kids themselves (but then please make sure you tighten up the bolts, just in case.)

 However, perhaps the biggest advantage of the Razor MX500 is that it is very, very quiet, so you can be sure your kids won’t annoy the neighbors when they ride near their property.

 What age is the MX500 best suited for?
 Although rated by the manufacturer for 14+, it will fit most kids between 8 and 12 with ease.
 We think it’s the best dirt bike for 8-year-olds – it’s not too small and not too bike, so maybe in use for a bit longer.